The National Parks - A Treasure House of Nature's Superlatives

-An update to the 1994 epic Baseball, The Tenth Inning was co-directed by Ken and Lynn Novick.
+An update to the 1994 epic Baseball, Baseball: The Tenth Inning was co-directed by Ken and Lynn Novick.
 David McMahon, Lynn Novick and Ken wrote and produced the film, which aired on PBS in September 2010.
 This two-part, four-hour documentary highlights the many dramatic developments that transformed the game: the crippling 1994 strike, the increasing dominance of Latin and Asian players; the rise of a new Yankee Dynasty, the historic World Series victory by the Red Sox, and the revelations about performance-enhancing drugs, a reality that cast a pall on some of the greatest stars of the game.

 In the fall of 2009, PBS broadcast The National Parks: America’s Best Idea.
 Directed and co-produced by Ken, it was written and co-produced by his long-time collaborator Dayton Duncan.
 The six-part series focuses on the ideas and individuals that helped propel the parks into existence.
 Filmed over the course of more than six years at some of nature’s most spectacular locales – from Acadia to Yosemite, Yellowstone to the Grand Canyon, the Everglades of Florida to the Gates of the Arctic in Alaska – the heart of the story is nonetheless a story of people from every conceivable background – rich and poor; famous and unknown; soldiers and scientists; natives and newcomers; idealists, artists and entrepreneurs; people who were willing to devote themselves to saving some precious portion of the land they loved, and in doing so reminded their fellow citizens of the full meaning of democracy.
 The film won Emmy Awards for Outstanding Nonfiction Series and Outstanding Writing for Nonfiction Programming, as well as the 2010 CINE Golden Eagle Award.